 Prerequisites

 Each academic department assesses and defines prerequisites and submits new requests and changes to LICC for review and approval.
-Prerequisites for all delivery locations and modes, including dual/concurrent credit classes align with on-campus and online courses.
+Prerequisites for all delivery locations and modes, including dual/concurrent credit classes, align with on-campus and online courses.
 There are three types, a mandated assessment score, attainment of a specific grade, and required coursework before enrolling in the more advanced course.
 If a prerequisite is required, the College publishes it in the course syllabus, the Barton Catalog, and the Barton website.

 Access to Learning Resources